 “Creeds go directly against the grain of an antihistorical, antiauthoritarian age.
 They strike hard at the cherished notion of human autonomy and of the notion that I am exceptional, that the normal rules do not apply to me in the way they do to others.”
 (Trueman, The Creedal Imperative)

-They call us to submit to God’s truth as revealed in Scripture and affirmed by the church.
+They call us to submit to God’s truth as revealed in Scripture and affirmed by the church throughout history.
+They pull us out of our historic isolation and invite us to be a part of something that spans the centuries.

 Some think that adopting Creeds and Confessions will lead to dead orthodoxy and decline in the Church.
 However, according to Lifeway Research and Barna Group data, membership trends suggest confessional churches like the PCA and LCMS are growing or stable, while non-confessional ones like PCUSA and ELCA are declining, possibly due to clear doctrinal standards attracting members seeking certainty.
 The PCA’s tenfold growth since 1983 contrasts with PCUSA’s 37% membership loss since 1992, suggesting confessional adherence has historically fostered resilience.